alaingalvan/CrossWindow-Demos/src/04-cross-platform-hello-triangle/readme.md

 ## Getting Started

-From there we'll need to set up our build files.
 Be sure to have the following installed:

 - [CMake](https://cmake.org/)

 - An IDE such as [Visual Studio](https://visualstudio.microsoft.com/downloads/), [XCode](https://developer.apple.com/xcode/), or a compiler such as [GCC](https://gcc.gnu.org/).

-Then type the following in your terminal from the repo folder:
+Then type the following in your terminal from this folder:

 ```bash
 # 👷 Make a build folder